Frequently Asked Questions

 Do you have a quiet study area?

-Yes.
-Turn to the right after you walk up the front stairs and head to the back corner.
-We also have private study rooms available on the second floor on a first come first served basis.
+No, but we have private study rooms available on the second floor on a first come first served basis.

 Do you have a CD listening area?